Plant Approval or Registration for Export of Intermediate Products Intended for Technical Use to the European Union

 17. Approval valid until (date):

-Please forward a copy of the completed form and all required notarized forms to the CFIA area network export specialist.
+Please forward a copy of the completed form and all required forms to the CFIA Area Approving Veterinarian.

 Note: To maintain approval, inspection and supervision of facility shall depend on the size of the plant, the type of products manufactured, risk assessment and guarantees offered, and shall be based on the principles of the HACCP system, with at least one inspection once every 12 months.